Infanta María de la Paz of Spain: Life in Bavaria

 Paz's husband Prince Ludwig Ferdinand was a great music lover who played the violin with the Munich royal orchestra.
-Besides following a military career at the highest ranks, he practiced medicine, which he had studied at the University of Munich.
+Besides following a military career at the highest ranks, he practiced medicine, which he had studied at the Ludwig-Maximilians-Universität München.
 He avoided palace intrigues, for he did not like court life; the couple preferred to live quietly with their three children in Nymphenburg Palace.
 They surrounded themselves with Spanish artists who visited Bavaria: the composer Tomás Bretón, the violist Pablo Sarasate and the painters Eduardo Rosales and José Moreno Carbonero.

 In Munich, Paz dedicated a great deal of her time to charity work.
 She expanded an asylum for poor children in Neuhausen-Nymphenburg, called Marien-Ludwig-Ferdinand.
 In 1913, she founded a school in Munich within the grounds of Nymphenburg Palace that came to accommodate 38 students who came from different provinces of Spain.
 This institution was dissolved in 1918 at the time of the German Revolution of 1918-19 that ended the Bavarian monarchy.
 The Infanta was also in charge of the art exhibit held each year at the Munich Glaspalast until its destruction by fire in 1931.
 Besides the Spanish cultural figures mentioned above, her house was visited by writers and artist such as the composer Richard Strauss, the painter Franz von Lenbach and the Nobel prize winner Paul Heyse, among others.

 From Bavaria, Infanta Paz followed the life of her Spanish family through letters from her sister Isabel.
 Paz's only brother King Alphonso XII died young in 1886.
 Paz maintained a warm relationship with her sister-in-law Queen Maria Christina, who was regent of Spain.
 Later, King Alphonso XIII also acquired great affection for his aunt Paz.
 Paz's links to her native country were reinforced with the marriage of her eldest son Prince Ferdinand of Bavaria to his first cousin Infanta Maria Teresa.
 In 1905, her nephew Alphonso XIII visited Paz during his European tour in search of a wife.
 The following year, Paz and her family went to Madrid and represented Bavaria in the wedding of King Alphonso XIII with Victoria Eugenia of Battenberg.
 As a wedding present, Paz gave Victoria Eugenia a crown made of gold found in the river Darro that had belonged to Isabella II.